Solar battery warranty in Perth: what the fine print actually means

 - If the battery is replaced under warranty, who covers reinstallation labour?

-- Which company is responsible for warranty claims — the installer or the manufacturer directly?
+- Which company handles warranty claims: the installer or the manufacturer directly?

-- What monitoring data is required to make a warranty claim?
+- What monitoring data is required to make a claim?

-Battery warranties extend well beyond the "10 years" headline — they're conditioned on cycles, throughput, operating temperature, and installation compliance.
-The brands with the best terms in Perth's current market offer ≥70% capacity retention over 6,000 cycles.
-Check that your battery's installation environment (particularly wall temperature in summer) stays within the manufacturer's rated range, and retain your BMS data logs — you'll need them to make a claim.
+Battery warranties extend well beyond the "10 years" headline.
+They are conditioned on cycles, throughput, operating temperature, and installation compliance.
+Check that your battery's installation environment stays within the manufacturer's rated range, and keep your BMS data logs.
+You will need them to make a claim.
+Before buying, compare the best home battery options for Perth in 2026 and understand how battery chemistry affects cycle life and degradation.

 Calculate your savings